depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Questions**:

+  _This week's questions follow the same pattern as last week's.
+How does the formulation of WGAN-GP differ from that of the original GAN or WGAN (and how is it similar)?
+What does this mean in practice?_

   1. Why does weight clipping lead to instability in the training of a WGAN & how does the gradient penalty avoid this problem?
      <details><summary>Solution</summary>